rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 they don’t cover other platforms at all.
 Unfortunately it would take too many resources to run the full test suite for each commit on every PR.

-Additionally, if the PR changes certain tools, the `x86_64-gnu-tools` non-dist builder is run.
+Additionally, if the PR changes certain tools (or certain platform-specific parts of std to check for miri breakage), the `x86_64-gnu-tools` non-dist builder is run.

 ### The `try` branch